sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_other.rst

 (This chapter was written by Martin Albrecht.)

-Here is the step-by-step guide to adding a new PARI functions to Sage.
+Here is the step-by-step guide to adding new PARI functions to Sage.
 We use the Frobenius form of a matrix as an example.

 Some heavy lifting for matrices over integers is implemented using